203 Southpointe Ct, Murfreesboro, TN

 What stone is best for book-matching?

-Dramatic, heavily veined stones — exotic granite, bold quartzite, and marble — show the mirror effect most beautifully.
+Dramatic, heavily veined stones — marble, marble-look quartzite, and bold exotic granite — show the mirror effect most beautifully.
+Uniform stones do not.

 Does book-matching cost more?

-Somewhat, because it requires matched slabs and more careful fabrication, but the visual payoff is significant.
+Yes.
+It requires matched slabs, more careful layout and fabrication, and sometimes more waste — but the visual payoff is significant.

 Create a stone showpiece